 Cause legit companies are being transparent and show you who they are.

-Besides that, the only real user agents you will be able to spot are the ones who are not smart enough to change their user agent.
+Besides that, the only real user agents you will be able to spot are the ones who are not smart enough to change their user agent for a fake one.

 You can change your user agent to whatever you want.